Granigan/BBMRS/README.md

 ## Weekly Milestones
 ### Week 2
 Project itself is now live on [Herokuapp](http://bb-mrs.herokuapp.com/).
-Teams can be added, listed and be given points.
+Teams can be added and listed, and their points can be modified.
+Coach is also listed, but with no functionality yet.
+[User Stories](https://github.com/Granigan/BBMRS/blob/master/documentation/user_stories.md) document has also been added.

 ### Week 1
 ~~Herokuapp is alive at Herokuapp, including the demo page.~~ (Demo no longer available since week 2.)